 Thinking of taking on a part-time job and supplementing income in retirement?
 Many of us underestimate the amount of free time available once we’ve downed our tools.
 You’re likely to ponder how to keep yourself occupied.
 Working and supplementing income on a part-time basis offers many benefits.
 But as with any new decision, it depends on your personal situation.
 If you’re looking for ways to be active in your retirement years, a part-time job’s a consideration.

 As the year gets into full swing, family and friends make their way back into work and into a busy routine.
 It’s often a trying time adjusting to the much slower pace of retired life.
 Many retirees aren’t mentally prepared for the lack of ‘busyness’.
 So, if you’ve thought of making your way into some form of part-time work, fear not, you aren’t alone.
 The number of retirees moving out of retirement and back into the workforce slowly increases.
-Over a five year period, 26.7% of retirees returned to work per annum, most common in the 45 to 54 and 55 to 59 age groups.
+Over a five-year period, 26.7% of retirees returned to work per annum, most common in the 45 to 54 and 55 to 59 age groups.
 Even the 60 to 64 age group saw around 8% of retired men and at least 6.9% of retired women return to work each year.

-There are many benefits in taking on work after retirement.
+There are many benefits to taking on work after retirement.
 The most obvious one would be supplementing income and returning to work.
 We know that not everyone needs to boost their finances at this stage in life.
-But, now that people live longer continuing to work has appeal to it.
+But, now that people live longer continuing to work has to appeal to it.
 Those who return to work can still receive their pension and super in some cases.
 This is for those working part-time if they meet the right conditions.
 This means that you can contribute to the workforce and earn an extra income.
 This is possible all while drawing less from your pension-related funds.

 It’s the perfect situation to build up extra finances for when you can no longer work at all.
 But, be aware that working can impact on your pension and super.
 According to MLC, your aged pension won’t change as long as your income is no greater than $300 a fortnight.
 It reduces after you’ve reached that $300 threshold.